Antiz96/Linux-Server/Servers/Proxmox.md

 Then copy the public key of each nodes to the `/root/.ssh/authorized_keys` files (a key pair is automatically created for the `root` during Proxmox's installation).
 Do this between every nodes so they can all connect to each other via `ssh` on the `root` account.

+**Important:** Note that all nodes should also be able to login via ssh (passwordless) to themselves, so adapt your config if needed (see [this](https://forum.proxmox.com/threads/qdevice-is-not-voting.84976/#post-527855)).

 ### Setup ZFS pool (for VMs disks)

 We're going to create a ZFS pool for VMs disks (allowing to replicate them between the cluster nodes for *semi* HA).